CyberSentinels/discord-cyber-scenario-bot/Readme.md

 - **Commands**: Replies with this message.

-- **Socials**: replies with the various bot social media accounts and websites.
+- **Socials**: Replies with the various bot social media accounts and websites.

 ## How to run:
 ### Python: